-Serbia exclusive: South Stream impacts on Serbia, EU and Russia will find agreement says Srbijagas CEO, the report10.
-December 2013. / News Serbia Energy
+Serbia exclusive: South Stream impacts on Serbia, EU and Russia will find agreement says Srbijagas CEO, the report, News Serbia Energy

 The Director- General of Srbijagas Dusan Bajatovic says there will be no new negotiations with Russia on the South Stream gas pipeline.
 There will be no new talks between Russia, Serbia and other countries participating in the South Stream project, the pipeline construction, because all the agreements were made at the international level, and there will be no works’ delays and deadlines’ moving for the pipeline construction, stated Bajatovic.